peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Throws:**

-* <code>java.lang.ArithmeticException</code> - This value is less than -32768 or greater tha
+* <code>java.lang.ArithmeticException</code> - This value is less than -32768 or greater than
  32767.

 ### ToInt16Unchecked